 Reed Park is located in central Fruita at the corner of Maple Street and McCune Avenue.
-Reed Park is 3.3 acres in size and contains the most amenities of all the city's neighborhood parks.
-It hosts a multi-use field, basketball court, playground, tot lot playground, picnic tables, picnic shelter, drinking fountains, barbeques, horseshoe pits, restrooms, and an off-street parking lot.
-Overall, Reed Park is in good condition; however, it could benefit from some minor landscaping improvements.
+Reed Park is 3.3 acres in size and contains the most amenities of any other the city Neighborhood Park.
+It hosts a multi-use field, basketball court, playground, tot lot playground, picnic tables, picnic shelter, drinking fountains, barbeques, horseshoe pits, restrooms, and off-street parking lot.
+Overall, Reed Park is in good condition; however, it could benefit from some minor landscaping improvements and building upgrades.